redsolver/noteless/assets/tutorial/notes/01 - The Data Directory.md

 ## Features

 - The data directory gives you freedom since your notes are never locked into some sort of proprietary database, all your files use sane formats and are easily accessible and portable.
-- You can open your data directory via `Notable -> Open Data Directory`.
-- You can also change data directory at any time via `Notable -> Change Data Directory...`, the current content won't be copied over to the new one.
+- You can also change the data directory at any time via `Settings -> Data Directory`, the current content won't be copied over to the new one.
-- You can edit your notes/attachments without even using Notable, all changes you make to them will be reflected here instantly.
+- You can edit your notes/attachments without even using Noteless, all changes you make to them will be reflected here (after a quick refresh).
 In fact you could also import a Markdown note simply by copying it into the `notes` directory.

 ## Advanced Features